MediaComem/comem-masrad-dfa/subjects/angular-cli/README.md

 ```
 Using this command, Angular CLI will scan your project and tell you which core Angular packages could be updated to newer version.

-You'll then be able to tell the CLI to propertly update those packages along with your project configuration.
+You'll then be able to tell the CLI to properly update those packages along with your project configuration.

 > This method is safer than manually doing `npm update` on the core packages yourself.